 Your cart is empty.

-Nikki is an Industrial Officer at the Working Women’s Centre SA.
+Nikki is the Deputy Director at the Working Women’s Centre SA.

+Nikki is a practising lawyer and has been admitted as a Barrister and Solicitor of the Supreme Court of South Australia.
 Nikki has a Bachelor of Laws and Legal Practice and a Bachelor of Arts from Flinders University.
-Nikki also completed a semester of study at the University of California, Santa Cruz where she studied Political Science and International Law.
+Nikki also studied political science and international law at the University of California, Santa Cruz.

-Nikki has 15 years of experience working in the employment law arena and representing disadvantaged workers and union members.
+Nikki has 15 years experience working in the employment law arena, representing disadvantaged workers and union members.

 From 2012 Nikki worked as the Principal Industrial Officer at the Queensland Working Women’s Service where she prosecuted sexual harassment and discrimination matters in the Australian Human Rights Commission and the Equal Opportunity Commission.